AthifahNurRahmanMD/AthifahNurRahmanMD.github.io/_posts/2025-10-28-TestingStrategy.md

 Imagine launching an app that crashes the moment users log in — frustrating, right?
 That’s where **Software Testing Strategy** comes in.
 It’s the silent guardian ensuring your product works flawlessly before reaching the end user.

-In this post, we’ll walk through the **essentials of software testing** — its purpose, lifecycle, types, and why it plays such a crucial role in developing high-quality software.
+In this post, we’ll walk through the essentials of software testing — its purpose, lifecycle, types, and why it plays such a crucial role in developing high-quality software.

 ---

 ## What Is Software Testing?

-**Software Testing** is the process of evaluating a software product to identify defects and verify that it meets both **functional** and **non-functional requirements**.
+**Software Testing** is the process of evaluating a software product to identify defects and verify that it meets both functional and non-functional requirements.

 > In simple terms, testing ensures that the software does what it’s supposed to do — and nothing it shouldn’t.